 So, if this is such a big issue, why are only 14% of hospitals following the rule?

 From a patient’s perspective, it’s simple, “quickly show me how much I’ll pay for x, y, and z”.
 However, it’s not so easy for a hospital to implement.

-There are a handful of reasons why organizations may not be posting pricing fast enough.
-The biggest we see is discrepancies and variations in costs for patient A versus patient B, even if they both receive the same treatment.
+There are several reasons why organizations may not be promptly posting pricing information.
+The most significant issue we observe is the disparities and variations in costs between patient A and patient B, even if they both undergo the same treatment.

 Two ways to post standard charges:

 1. ) Machine Readable File

 A comprehensive machine-readable file should include gross charges, discounted cash prices, payer-specific negotiated charges, and de-identified minimum and maximum negotiated charges.